mverbaas/mverbaas.github.io/_posts/2021-06-22-ImplicitExplicit.md

 ### Implicit transaction

 I explicitely set a nice size for the data and the log files, so they don't have to autogrow during the testing.
-Be aware that I'm running my tests on a docker container running Ubbuntu, you're file paths might differ!
+Be aware that I'm running my tests on a Docker container running Ubuntu, some settings might differ!

 ```SQL
 CREATE DATABASE [ExpImp]